-- 2.1 Where a pension sharing order is issued by a Scottish Court, the former partner is normally allocated a monetary amount.
-The member's benefits are reduced accordingly, and the former partner will hold benefits in their own right, independent of the scheme member. - 2.2 The member's benefits will be reduced to reflect the monetary amount awarded to their former partner.
-This reduction is known as a 'pension debit'. - 2.3 The general principle is that the savings to the LGPS (Scotland) arising from the pension debits are used to provide actuarially equivalent benefits to the member's former partner (the "pension credit" member). - 2.4 It is assumed that the cash equivalent of a member's benefits for divorce purposes has already been determined in accordance with the latest GAD note 'Pension Sharing Following Divorce Calculation of Cash Equivalents'. - 2.5 For active and deferred members, the divorce cash equivalent used in the pension sharing order may be made up of separate cash equivalents calculated in respect of Critical Retirement Age ("CRA") membership and Pension Age 65 ("PA65") membership.
+- 2.1 Where a pension sharing order is issued by the Court, the former partner is allocated a percentage (up to 100%) of the member's benefits.
+Where a pension sharing order is issued by a Scottish Court, the former partner is normally allocated a monetary amount, which can then be converted into a percentage of the member's benefits.
+The member's benefits are reduced accordingly, and the former partner will hold benefits in their own right, independent of the scheme member. - 2.2 The member's benefits will be reduced by the percentage allocated to their former partner.
+This reduction is known as a 'pension debit'. - 2.3 The general principle is that the savings to the LGPS arising from the pension debits are used to provide actuarially equivalent benefits to the member's former partner (the 'pension credit' member). - 2.4 It is assumed that the cash equivalent of a member's benefits for divorce purposes has already been determined in accordance with the latest GAD note 'The Local Government Pension Scheme (England and Wales): Pension Sharing Following Divorce Calculation of Cash Equivalents'. - 2.5 For active and deferred members, the divorce cash equivalent used in the pension sharing order may be made up of separate cash equivalents calculated in respect of Critical Retirement Age ('CRA') membership, taper membership and Pension Age 65 ('PA65') membership.
 Furthermore, some elements of such membership will also be differentiated by whether the membership is based on eightieths or sixtieths accrual.
 For consistency, a debit should be calculated in respect of each element (tranche) of the cash equivalent.
 For further information on these membership elements, please refer to the GAD note on the calculation of divorce cash equivalents. - 2.6 For active and deferred members, their pension debits should be revalued up to retirement in line with usual scheme rules applying to a deferred pension.
 In retirement, the pension debit increases in line with usual scheme rules and should be deducted from the member's total pension benefits.
 Note that GMP pension debits should be increased in line with GMP increases (in deferment and in payment).
-Note that following the requirement to equalise GMPs, as set out in our letter "GMP Equalisation: Calculations involving actuarial factors" dated 24 December 2019, for members who reach State Pension age (SPA) on or after 6 April 2016 full pension increases in payment apply to GMP pension benefits and debits. - 2.7 On the member's death, if the member had formed a new qualifying partnership, the pension debit will reduce the survivor's benefit available to a new qualifying partner. - 2.8 No partner's benefits will be payable to the member's ex-partner who was party to the divorce resulting in the pension sharing order (except in the event that the member entered into a new qualifying partnership with his or her ex-partner). - 2.9 If the member has dependent children, any child allowance payable should not be reduced as a result of a pension debit. - 2.10 No debit should be applied to the death grant payable on the death of a member who was contributing to the scheme at their death.
+Note that following the requirement to equalise GMPs, as set out in our letter "GMP Equalisation: Calculations involving actuarial factors" dated 20 December 2019 for members who reach State Pension age (SPA) on or after 6 April 2016 full pension increases in payment apply to GMP pension benefits and debits. - 2.7 On the member's death, if the member had formed a new qualifying partnership, the pension debit will reduce the survivor's benefit available to a new qualifying partner. - 2.8 No partner's benefits will be payable to the member's ex-partner who was party to the divorce resulting in the pension sharing order (except in the event that the member entered into a new qualifying partnership with his or her ex-partner). - 2.9 If the member has dependent children, any child allowance payable should not be reduced as a result of a pension debit.

-2.11 The methodology and instructions described in this note can be adopted and applied in respect of benefits for Councillor members.
+- 2.10 No debit should be applied to the death grant payable on the death of a member who was contributing to the scheme at their death. - 2.11 The methodology and instructions described in this note can be adopted and applied in respect of benefits for Councillor members.